The $ and ¢ of it

 - Minimum fine paid as part of federal consequences

 - Increased insurance premiums ($6,000 annually for minimum three years)

 - Legal costs (if retained; paid to your own legal counsel)

 Since 2009 consequences for drivers in the warn range (.05 to .08) have increased and now include: immediate suspensions of 3, 7 and 30 days; education and treatment for alcohol use; and six month ignition interlock licence restrictions.
 The increased sanctions are for “repeat offenders”.

-Drivers aged 21 and under must have a zero BAC when driving.
+Drivers aged 21 and under and novice drivers must have a zero BAC and zero cannabis when driving.
 Otherwise they face:

 - an immediate 24-hour licence suspension, or

 - a 30-day suspension and up to $500 in fines